bismuthfoundation/WalletServer/README.md

 # WalletServer
-An experimental Tornado based Wallet server for Bismuth
+A Wallet server for Bismuth, powering light wallets.

 ## Why?
 A high perf wallet server, independant from a regular bismuth node.